Grant-Oglesby/grant_oglesby_capstone_project/README.md

                 Task 7.1: TESTS - Create end-to-end tests for data extraction Task 8: Implement data validation checks
-                Task 8.1: TESTS - Create unit tests for data validation functions)
+                Task 8.1: TESTS - Create unit tests for data validation functions) (User Story 2:
+            As a data engineer, I want to transform the extracted datasets into a suitable format so that I can remove any inconsistencies and ensure data quality.
+                Task 1: Explore data in jupyter notebook Task 1.1: Identify null values and determine strategy Task 1.2: Identify duplicate records and determine strategy Task 1.3: Identify variable formats and determine strategy Task 1.4: Identify erroneous column typings and determine strategy Task 2: Identify enrichment opportunities
+                Task 3: Create transformation functions to clean and format the data Task 4: Join data into a single dataset Task 5: Implement enrichment
+                Task 5.1: TESTS - Create unit tests for data transformation Task 5.2: TESTS - Create end-to-end tests for data transformation)